 Homelessness is solvable.

 Can you imagine living in a community that has solved homelessness?
-We’re working to create a metro Denver where homelessness is rare, brief, and nonrecurring.
+We’re working to create a system where homelessness is rare, brief, and nonrecurring.

 The Metro Denver Homeless Initiative is leading and advancing collaboration to end homelessness in Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, and Jefferson Counties.